blurpy/kouchat.net/help/faq.md

 `java -jar kouchat-x.x.x.jar --debug`

-Please check the other wiki pages for help as well.
+Please check the other pages for help as well.
 When you can reproduce the problem, report it as an issue with as many details as possible.

 ## 3. I minimized KouChat, and it's not visible on the taskbar anymore.